dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 *THEREFORE, IF SOMEONE WANTED TO COLLAPSE THE SYSTEM THEY WOULD DO IT IN THE NEXT FIVE YEARS!!*

+### Peak Tyranny

 That's one reason why I'm very passionate about this issue right now.
+It's urgent that we promote stability because the risk to be trapped within a totalitarian system is very high.
 Total censorship at this moment in history creates a possibility for collapse into a totalitarian system, where that next internet technology revolution that enables a purely decentralized, uncensorable paradigm simply never emerges.
 That is, the nature of the system right now may entice some set of tyrants to act now because later, they might not have the chance.

+### Unintended Consequences

 (connect) The interdependent nature of these communication platforms, coupled with lack of understanding, constant flux, and uncertainty in